pipobscure/pipobscure/_posts/2014-10-12-comedycentral-click-here-to-watch-stephen.markdown

 ---
 layout: post
-title: "> Click [here to watch Stephen Colbert discuss the recent rise in preventable diseases with Dr. Paul Offit on last night’s episode of The Report."
+title: "Click [here to watch Stephen Colbert discuss the recent rise in preventable diseases with Dr. Paul Offit on last night’s episode of The Report."
 date: 2014-10-12 20:50:09 Z